Assistive-Robotics-Lab/ExerciseFeedbackOnSocialRobot/README.md

 This project is based on our research paper titled `Embodied Exercise with Socially Assistive Robots`.
 The project aims to enhance physical exercise adherence and performance among older adults using a feedback system composed of wearable sensors, a socially assistive robot, a camera, and a screen-based graphical user interface.

 ---
-# System Architecture
+# How does it work
-The feedback system is composed of four hardware modules:
+The feedback system is composed of four software modules:

 - **Wearable Sensor**: The Polar Verity Sense sensor is attached to the participant’s lower arm, connected wirelessly to the server via Bluetooth to monitor the user's heart rate in real-time.
 - **Socially Assistive Robot**: The NAO and PEPPER robots serve as exercise instructors, providing verbal feedback and demonstrating exercises.